 Family Dispute Resolution and Mediation

-Family Dispute Resolution or mediation can assist you and your family to cope with the upheaval of separation and divorce and to make arrangements for post-separation parenting and division of your property pool.
+Family Dispute Resolution or mediation can assist you and your family to cope with the upheaval of separation and divorce and the challenges of post-separation parenting and property division.

-At Positive Solutions, our Family Dispute Resolution Practitioners (FDRPs) can assist you by facilitating negotiations relating to parenting, grand parenting, property and financial matters and providing helpful information and resources.
-As a child centred organisation, we keep your children’s best interests at the core of all negotiations.
+At Positive Solutions, our Family Dispute Resolution Practitioners can assist you by providing helpful information, resources and facilitated negotiation related to parenting, grand parenting, property and financial matters.
+Our child centred service keeps children’s best interests at the core of all negotiations.

 When should I access family dispute resolution or mediation services?

-If you are thinking of separating or have made a decision to separate, you can contact our service to book an appointment with an FDRP.
-This appointment will provide you with information about the family dispute resolution (FDR) process and resources.
+If you are thinking of separating or have made a decision to separate, you can contact our service to book an appointment with an FDRP who will assist you with information and resources.

 If you’re seeking Consent Orders regarding your children, FDR is a mandatory (with some exceptions) first step.